 https://github.com/zackbradys/rancher-on-aws/blob/main/images/rancher-aws-setup.gif

-a few moments later and with a handful of clicks... we have a fully deployed, configured, and highly available Rancher Kubernetes Cluster (RKE2) with Rancher Multi-Cluster Manager (MCM).
-There are endless reasons to why a low barrier to entry is important for our teams.
+A few moments later and with a handful of clicks... you will have a fully deployed, configured, and highly available Rancher Kubernetes Cluster (RKE2) with Rancher Multi-Cluster Manager (MCM).
+There are endless reasons a low barrier to entry is important for teams.

 Now that we have this deployed, let's take a look around!

 The Rancher Manager has a ton of great features such as the application catalog and the continuous delivery tool known as Fleet.
-Fleet is great way to intergrate GitOPS into Kubernetes with no extra software and little effort!
+Fleet is a great way to integrate GitOPS into Kubernetes with no extra software and little effort!

 Here's a quick overview: